suhaniarora06/Cyclistic-Case-Study-Google-Data-Analytics-Capstone-/README.md

 ## Data Source

-Even though Cyclistic is a fictional company, for the purposes of this case study, the datasets are appropriate and have been made available by [Motivate International Inc.](https://motivateco.com/) under this [data agreement license](https://divvybikes.com/data-license-agreement).
+Even though Cyclistic is a fictional company, for the purposes of this case study, the datasets are appropriate and have been made available by [Motivate International Inc.](https://motivateco.com/) under this [Data Agreement License](https://divvybikes.com/data-license-agreement).

 The data used is representative of all bike rides from August 2023 to July 2024, reflecting the most recent information, and can be downloaded from [here](https://divvy-tripdata.s3.amazonaws.com/index.html).